Lanai is a gorgeous tropical escape in Hawaii. If you want to get away from the stress of your daily life, there’s no better place to visit.

 Most visitors enjoy picnicking, fishing, and sunbathing on the patches of warm sand.
 Another unique feature of Keomuku is the presence of two ancient Hawaiian fish pond ruins along the shoreline.

-The beach is accessible with a four-wheel drive, and there are a number of access roads from the nearby Keomuku Road.
+The beach is accessible with a four-wheel drive, and there are several access roads from the nearby Keomuku Road.
 Pets are allowed here, but the beach does not provide parking.

 3. Manele Bay